-Both Players now place all of their blocks taking part in the Battle in the appropriate boxes of the Battle Mat.
-Any blocks in Reserve remain upright facing towards the owning player.
-All other blocks are revealed by tipping each of them forward so that the label is on top, with the block's current strength on the opposite side of the block to the player.
+Both Players now reveal all of their blocks in the Battle (except those in Reserve) by tipping each of them forward so that the label is on top, with the block's current strength on the opposite side of the block to the player.

 Battles are fought for a maximum of three Battle Rounds.
-Each Battle Round takes place according to the following sequence:
+Each Battle Round takes places according to the following sequence:

-- Reserves enter the Battle and are revealed (Round 2 only) unless a General Retreat has been ordered. - Artillery Fire (Round 1 only): first Defending and then Attacking Artillery blocks Fire. - Infantry Fire: first Defending and then Attacking Infantry blocks may Fire. - Cavalry Engage: first Defending and then Attacking Cavalry blocks Engage. - Infantry Engage (only blocks that did not Fire this Round): first Defending and then Attacking Infantry blocks Engage.
+- General Retreat (Not Round 1): first the Attacker and then, if the Attacker has not done so, the Defender may order a General Retreat.
+The Round take place as normal except that the Retreating blocks may not Fire and they Engage at -2 effectiveness and the opposing blocks Fire or Engage against them at -1 effectiveness (this is cumulative with other modifiers).
+Furthermore, if the General Retreat was ordered in Round 2, then Reserve blocks do not enter the Battle they are not revealed, may not Fire or Engage and do not take hits.
+After this Round proceed to the End of Battle. - Reserves enter the Battle and are revealed (Round 2 only) unless a General Retreat has been ordered. - Artillery Fire (Round 1 only): first Defending and then Attacking Artillery blocks Fire. - Infantry Fire: first Defending and then Attacking Infantry blocks may Fire. - Cavalry Engage: first Defending and then Attacking Cavalry blocks Engage. - Infantry Engage (only blocks that did not Fire): first Defending and then Attacking Infantry blocks Engage.

-Proceed to the End of Battle 7.5 at the end of Round 3, or at the end of Round 1 or 2 if either player has no blocks remaining (excluding Artillery, Pursuing Cavalry and Routing Cavalry).
+Proceed to the End of Battle 7.5 at the end Round 3, or at the end of Round 1 or 2 if either player has no blocks remaining (excluding Artillery, Pursuing Cavalry and Routing Cavalry).